GTNewHorizons/Postea/README.md

 >
 > When registering block or item conversions, Postea will automatically detect if the given item or block has a block or
 > item counterpart (respectively) and register an appropriate simple transformation.
 You can disable this behaviour by
-> adding a `false` argument to end of all simple transformation endpoints.
+> adding a `true` argument to end of all simple transformation endpoints.

 > [!NOTE]
 >